 Andrew S. Armatas earned his.
-B. A. at the University of Colorado at Boulder and his.
-J. D. from the University of Denver.
+B. A. at the University of Colorado at Boulder and his J. D. from the University of Denver.
 He served as a Denver Assistant City Attorney, a partner in a Denver law firm, City Attorney for Broomfield and a Denver County Court Judge, retiring in January 2013 after 23 years of service on the bench.
 During 7 of those years, he served as Presiding Judge of the Denver County Court.
-He was appointed by the Mayor to a term ending April 30, 2017.
+He was appointed by the Mayor to 2 terms, ending on April 30, 2021.

 Please check the schedule each month as the dates and times may vary.

 Summarized opinions given by the Denver Board of Ethics in response to fact-specific requests for advisory opinions or complaints.

 All requests for advisory opinions, citizen inquiries or complaints must be submitted either by email or in writing to:

 How to Request Ethical AdviceThe Board of Ethics, if requested, gives official written advisory opinions to city employees, elected officers and board and commission members about Code of Ethics issues...
 Learn more